This chapter assumes, that you have read chapter Basic Concepts.

 You can upload one or more THOR scans in one or more text files.
 The Analysis Cockpit will automatically generate scans in the database, based on the scanned assets and the SCAN_IDs in the events.
 Only .txt, .log, .txt.gz and .log.gz files are supported.

 After a successful upload, the scans should appear in the list below.

 upload.
-The log data gets indexed with the time stamp of their creation
+The log data gets indexed with the timestamp of their creation

-and not the import and can therefore be hidden in the default view
+and not the import, and can therefore be hidden in the default view.

 After the upload, you're able to link the recently uploaded scans with an existing or new group scan.
 You can also unlink scans from a group scan.